olliejday/Virtual-Assistant-Android-App/README.md

 #### The apk is provided here for demonstration, full source code is available on request.

-YouTube video shows features of the app:
+YouTube video shows features of the app (click image):

 [![Link to YouTube video of the app](http://img.youtube.com/vi/KIcZyLEVFbs/0.jpg)](https://www.youtube.com/watch?v=KIcZyLEVFbs "Link to YouTube video of the app")